-Dispute Resolution Services

-Page: 1

-Residential Tenancy Branch

-Office of Housing and Construction Standards

-DECISION

-Dispute Codes OPR, MNR, MNSD, MNDC, FF

-Introduction

 This hearing dealt with an application by the landlord for an order of possession, a monetary order and an order to retain the security deposit in partial satisfaction of the claim.
 The landlord participated in the conference call hearing but the tenant(s) did not.
-The landlord presented evidence that the tenants were served with the application for dispute resolution and notice of hearing by registered mail on December 23, 2011.
+The landlord presented evidence that the tenants were served with the application for dispute resolution and notice of hearing by personally serving the tenant on January 13, 2012.
 I found that the tenants had been properly served with notice of the landlord's claim and the date and time of the hearing and the hearing proceeded in their absence.
 The landlord gave affirmed evidence.

 Issues to be Decided

 Is the landlord entitled to an order of possession?
 Is the landlord entitled to a monetary order for unpaid rent and loss of income?

-Background and Evidence The tenancy began on or about July 1, 2011.
-Rent in the amount of \$850.00 is payable in advance on the first day of each month.
-At the outset of the tenancy the landlord collected from the tenant a security deposit in the amount of \$425.00.
-The tenant failed to pay \$100.00 rent in the month(s) of November and the full amount for December and on December 2, 2011 the landlord served the tenant with a notice to end tenancy.
-The tenant further failed to pay rent in the month(s) of January.
-The landlord advised that the tenant paid \$999.99 on January 10, 2012 for which the landlord gave the tenant a Page: 2 receipt "for use and occupancy only".
-The total outstanding amount of rent as of today's hearing is \$800.01.
+Background and Evidence

+The tenancy began on or about January 16, 2009.
+Rent in the amount of \$875.00 is payable in advance on the first day of each month.
+At the outset of the tenancy the landlord collected from the tenant a security deposit in the amount of \$425.00 and a pet deposit of \$425.00.
+The tenant failed to pay rent in the month(s) of January and on January 3, 2012 the landlord served the tenant with a notice to end tenancy.
+The tenant further failed to pay rent in the month(s) of February.
+As of today's hearing the landlord advised that the tenant had paid the January rent in full and was given a receipt for "use and occupancy" only.
+The tenant has also made a partial payment towards February's rent and the tenant was given another receipt for "use and occupancy" only.
+The remaining outstanding rent including a late fee is \$475.00.
+The landlord has advised the tenant that she would still be pursuing an order of possession.